-Stone Veneer Inspection
+Stone Veneer Inspections

-Stone Inspection Information and Procedure
+Stone Veneer and Stucco Inspection Information and Procedure

 Adhered Concrete Masonry Veneer (ACMV), or Adhered Stone Veneer (ASV), often called cultured stone has been around for several decades now.
 It started being really popular in the early 2000s and continues to be a very popular choice of building materials for new construction to add a touch of class and upgrades to the home's curb appeal and appearance.
 It looks nice, it's light, is not super expensive like real stone, is pretty easy to install, so it's a great thing right?
 Yes, it is a great thing, HOWEVER, most stone veneer is installed incorrectly.
 After inspecting hundreds of stone installation, it's obvious that the industry best practices often get overlooked or ignored.